Maryam0330/Maryam0330/README.md

 ### Hello there 👋, I'm Maryam Panjri!

-🌟 Some things about me:
+:octocat: Some things about me:

 - 🔭 I'm a Data Science Enthusiast.
 - 🎓 I'm currently pursuing B.Tech in Artificial Intelligence and Data Science in Government College of Engineering, Ratnagiri.